acrzeb/meraki-bssid-dump/README.md

 ## Use Cases

-🎯 The script's primary use case is to export BSSID details for e911 services location data.
-However, it can also be beneficial for large enterprises such as colleges and hospitals.
+🎯 The script's primary use case is to export BSSID details for e911 services location data, as might be required for large organizations.
 Here are a few additional use cases:

 - **Colleges and Universities**: In a college or university environment, the script can help network administrators identify and manage BSSIDs across multiple campuses, buildings, and access points.
 This information can be useful for optimizing network performance, monitoring network utilization, and ensuring proper coverage across campus areas.